 We’d been holding off on visiting the Warner Bros.
 Studio Tour London until all seven Harry Potter books had been read and all eight films watched.
-Our 9-year-old was 7 at the start of this process, so it’s been a long wait.
-The 6-year-old hasn’t started yet, but we weren’t going to hang about any longer, she got dragged along.
+Our older daughter was 7 at the start of this process, so it had been a long wait.
+The younger one hadn’t started yet, but we weren’t going to hang about any longer — she got dragged along.

 My youngest wasn’t scared by anything we saw there and she enjoyed the interactive parts of it, but the rest went over her head.
-We need to go back once she’s Pottered out.
-When she can marvel like her sister at being in the real Great Hall, at being able to knock on the door of 4 Privet Drive and to actually amble up Diagon Alley.
+We need to go back once she’s Pottered out — when she can marvel like her sister at being in the real Great Hall, at being able to knock on the door of 4 Privet Drive and at ambling up Diagon Alley.

-It’s not a theme park experience.
-You get to go on the sets, to see the costumes and the props, to try out the animatronics and to understand the fine attention to detail that went into taking the story off the page and on to the screen.
+This is not a theme park experience.
+You get to go on the sets, see the costumes and the props, try out the animatronics and understand the fine attention to detail that went into taking the story off the page and onto the screen.

-It’s a dream come true for true Potter fanatics.
-You can also see Green Screen technology in action and have yourself filmed flying over Hogwarts or playing Quidditch.
-Then out on the back lot you can peek into the Knight Bus, sample Butterbeer and get behind the wheel of Hagrid’s motorbike.
+It’s a dream come true for Potter fanatics.
+You can also see green screen technology in action and have yourself filmed flying over Hogwarts or playing Quidditch.
+Then out on the back lot you can peek into the Knight Bus, sample butterbeer and get behind the wheel of Hagrid’s motorbike.

 It’s a fun half-day trip, from which you emerge amazed and smiling and almost believing in magic.
-Until you hit the store and discover that those wands you promised to buy are actually intricately carved specimans that cost £25 or around $42 each.
+Until you hit the store and discover that those wands you promised to buy are actually intricately carved specimens that cost £32 (around $42) each.
 I’ve yet to hear the end of that one.
 Suffice to say my kids are still improvising with chopsticks.

-It’s billed as The Harry Potter Studio Tour London, it’s not in London.
+Though it’s billed as The Harry Potter Studio Tour London, it’s not in London.
 It just under an hour’s drive from central London during peak time.
-There is ample free parking, however, and a shuttle bus to the studios operates from Watford Junction station, which is a 20 minute ride from London Euston.
+There is ample free parking, however, and a shuttle bus to the studios operates from Watford Junction station, which is a 20-minute ride from London Euston.

-Or why not combine the tour with a stay at The Grove Hotel, Hertfordshire?
-Just a ten minute drive away, this luxurious hotel gives you a real taste of rural England.
+Even better, why not combine the tour with a stay at The Grove Hotel in Hertfordshire?
+Just a 10-minute drive away, this luxurious hotel gives you a real taste of rural England.